Climate & Conditions

 Temperatures can range from the 40’s overnight (depending upon time of year and elevation of campsite) to the 100’s mid-day.
 Because of these potential low temperatures at night, we recommend a warmer sleeping bag (25-30 degree is optimal) while still being able to compress so that it does not take up too much space in your pack.

 We will be hiking in rocky terrain, so high top waterproof boots are the preferred footwear because of the ankle support.
 Please only bring boots/trail shoes that are broken in to your feet.
 This means shoes that you, personally, have walked about 25 miles on them.
+Also, many students get along fine during the warm months in their old athletic shoes.
 Do not bring new shoes or borrowed hiking boots.